How Do You Prove Wrongful Dismissal?

 What Do I Need to Do to Prove Wrongful Dismissal

 In Ontario, you are not required to prove that you have suffered financial damage from the termination, or that you have been terminated without notice.
-Once you file the claim, the employer has to prove that either 1) that you have been provided with sufficient working notice or payment in lieu of notice; or 2) you have been terminated for cause due to gross misconduct during the employment.
+Once you file the claim, the employer has to prove that either 1) that you have been provided with sufficient working notice or payment in lieu of notice; or 2) you have been terminated for cause due to wilful misconduct during the employment.

 Do note that constructive dismissal is a similar yet completely different concept.
 Employment Law Constructive Dismissal happens when an employer, by words or conduct, unilaterally makes a fundamental change to a material term or condition of an employment contract.